 1. Bring a pot of water to a boil while you prepare your garlic.

-2. Blanche your spinach in the boiling water for 10 to 15 seconds (not longer or you’ll get spinach puree in the end) and then remove quickly, and rinse your spinach in cold water.
+2. Blanche your spinach in the boiling water for 10 seconds (not longer or you’ll get spinach puree in the end) and then remove quickly, and rinse your spinach in cold water.

 3. Gently, but firmly, squeeze the spinach to remove most of the water.
 Grab a mixing bowl of your choice then go ahead and throw in your spinach, garlic, sesame oil, Korean Dashida Beef Stock and sugar.
 Many people will use soy sauce instead of the Korean Dashida Beef Stock, but my mother always said there was enough soy sauce in our life and always went with the beef stock.